-In addition to the grab sampling, SWC continued the five continuous temperature monitoring sites established in OWEB grant #1035-10976 along the mainstem Siuslaw River and Lake Creek.
-We also deployed six continuous DO/temp loggers at previous LASAR sites, replicating the density of loggers deployed in SWC's 2005 season and to provide a 10-year update and support for the Siuslaw Basin Dissolved Oxygen TMDL development process.
+In addition to the grab sampling, SWC managed 12 continuous temperature monitoring sites established in the mainstem Siuslaw River and its tributaries, and Lake Creek.
+We also deployed six continuous DO/temp loggers at previous LASAR sites, adding to the SWC's 2016 season of continuous monitoring, providing model verification, an annual update, and support for the Siuslaw Basin Dissolved Oxygen TMDL development process.